Independent contractor benefits: a complete guide

 What is an independent contractor?

-- Work for multiple companies each tax year
+- You work for multiple clients each tax year on project-based assignments

-- Work for limited time periods, not permanently
+- You work for defined time periods, not permanently

-Getting classification right matters because it affects your taxes, benefits, and legal protections, and government agencies have dedicated significant resources to address worker misclassification.
+Getting your classification right matters because it affects your taxes, benefits, and legal protections.
+Government agencies have dedicated significant resources to address worker misclassification, so it's worth understanding the rules that apply to your situation.

 Independent contractor vs employee

-It's important to know the difference between an independent contractor and an employee.
-The IRS uses three main categories to decide your status.
-If you are unsure, you can file Form SS-8 with the IRS to get an official decision.
+Knowing the difference between an independent contractor and an employee helps you avoid misclassification issues.
+The IRS uses three main categories to determine your worker status.
+If you're unsure how you should be classified, you can file Form SS-8 with the IRS to request an official determination.

 Behavioral control